Insulin Resistance: Discover The Supplements That Improve Glucose Metabolism

 • Gymnema Sylvestre: An herb used in traditional medicine, it’s believed to help reduce sugar absorption in the intestines, interact with taste receptors on the tongue to temporarily reduce the ability to taste sweetness.
 [PMID: 34467577]

 • Green Tea: Rich in antioxidants and polyphenols, green tea can enhance insulin activity.
-It may help in moderating blood sugar levels and improving overall metabolic health.
+It may help moderate blood sugar levels and improve overall metabolic health.
 Epidemiological studies show strong relationships between green tea consumption and reduced risk of type 2 diabetes and its cardiovascular complications.
 [PMC9150804]

 • Alpha-lipoic acid (ALA): ALA is a powerful antioxidant that may improve insulin sensitivity.
 [PMID: 31453617]